CaesarBrahh/CaesarBrahh/README.md

 > "Personally, I always dreamed about going into the woods and fighting the dragon, not selling the guy a sword."
 >       - Andrew Yang

 > "If you're cracked, you don't need it.
-If you're not cracked yet, you shouldn't use it." - Warren Buffet on AI
+If you're not cracked yet, you shouldn't use it." - Warren Buffett on AI

 <details>
 <summary>Fun Facts</summary>